turbot/tailpipe-plugin-aws/docs/tables/aws_cost_optimization_recommendation/index.md

 The `aws_cost_optimization_recommendation` table allows you to query cost optimization recommendations for your AWS resources.
 These recommendations identify potential savings opportunities based on usage patterns, resource configurations, and AWS pricing options.

+Limitations and notes:
+- This table currently supports collecting from `.gzip` files only.
+- If the export does not include the `last_refresh_timestamp` column, the logs will **not** be collected since this is the only timestamp related column in the report.
+- If the export does not include the `account_ID` column, logs will still collected, but all rows will be indexed under `default` instead of an AWS account ID.

 ## Configure

 Create a [partition](https://tailpipe.io/docs/manage/partition) for `aws_cost_optimization_recommendation` ([examples](https://hub.tailpipe.io/plugins/turbot/aws/tables/aws_cost_optimization_recommendation#example-configurations)):